litajupiter/udacity-p7-neighborhood-map/README.md

 ## Introduction

 This version of the Udacity Neighborhood Map Project is by Brianne Williams for the Front-End Web Developer (FEND) Nanodegree Program.
-References: Google Maps JavaScript API documentation, FourSquare API documentation, Udacity Neighborhood Map-Project Explained YouTube series by Elharony
+References: Google Maps JavaScript API documentation, FourSquare API documentation, Udacity Neighborhood Map-Project Explained YouTube series by Elharony, LatLong.net, Stack Overflow

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).